How to Find Horse Livery in the UK (And What to Actually Look For)

 Once you've shortlisted two or three yards through search and reviews, there are a few things worth confirming before you visit:

-- Turnout arrangements — hours per day, herd or individual, field conditions in winter
+- Turnout arrangements: hours per day, herd or individual, field conditions in winter (see our turnout feature page for the structured fields you can filter by on OpenStable)

-- Who to call in an emergency — especially important if you're not visiting daily
+- Who to call in an emergency, important if you're not visiting daily

 Finding the Right Fit

-The best livery yard isn't necessarily the closest or the cheapest — it's the one where your horse is well cared for and you feel comfortable being honest with the yard owner when something isn't right.
+The best livery yard isn't the closest or the cheapest.
+It's the one where your horse is well cared for and you feel comfortable being honest with the yard owner when something isn't right.
+That second part matters more than most owners give it credit for.
+The yards where liveries stay for years are the ones where the small day-to-day frictions get raised early and dealt with cleanly, not the ones where everything is silently fine until it suddenly isn't.

-Use the tools available to filter properly, read what other horse owners have actually experienced, and take the time to visit before deciding.
-The search process is much shorter when you're only looking at yards that already match your requirements.
+Use the tools available to filter properly, read what other horse owners have experienced, and take the time to visit before deciding.
+The search process is shorter when you're only looking at yards that match your requirements, and a clear process at the front end means fewer surprises three months in.

 Search livery yards on OpenStable →